SASMACROS/SAILIU/README.md

 # INSTRUCTIONS FOR USING MACRO %SPECI

 There are two SAS® editor programs: the main macro (SPECI.sas) and the program to call the macro (CALL SPECI.sas).
-The SAS proceeding paper for more instructions and details are available upon request from the author (Sai Liu) and will be posted on the website soon.
+The SAS proceeding paper of this project with more instructions and details are available upon request from the author (Sai Liu) and will be posted on the website (https://www.sas.com/en_us/events/sas-global-forum/sas-global-forum-2017.html, search "A SAS® Macro for Covariate Specification in Linear, Logistic, and Survival Regression" or "Paper 1223").

 • First, save the CALL SPECI.sas and SPECI.sas programs to your computer;